YassineElbouchaibi/todo-actix/readme.md

 - [config](https://docs.rs/config/latest/config/): the configuration management library used for this project
 - [tracing](https://docs.rs/tracing/latest/tracing/): the tracing library used for this project
 - [opentelemtry](https://opentelemetry.io/): the open telemetry library used for this project
+- [sentry](https://docs.rs/sentry/latest/sentry/): the error reporting library used for this project

 Next things I would like to do:

 - [x] Add production grade logging
 - [x] Add Sentry error reporting
 - [ ] Add consul service registration
+- [ ] Look into `anyhow` for error handling
 - [ ] Make a gRPC version of the API
-- [ ] Convert to schema first approach for database migrations and generation of entities from the live database
 - [ ] Revisit the project structure once it has been more than a few months and adjust it accordingly
-- [ ] Look into `anyhow` for error handling

 ## Why actix-web?